telerix/VesselMod/README.md

 **Misc.
 Changes**
 - Added SFX for event options
 - Fixed Soul Blade showing damage at 0 Soul in your hand
+- Cards that gets auto-played from Havoc/Mayhem-like effects no longer costs Soul
+- Cards from potions or Discovery no longer costs Soul for the current turn until played

 ### Version 0.5.1
 - Fixed Spirit Barrage not costing Soul on use